 IDC 2: 3-4 calcifications - moderate; aim to breed with a dog with 0 or 1 calcifications

 IDC 3: 5+ calcifications - severe; avoid breeding with this dog

 It is clearly going to take time to screen and report results for UK dogs and it may, therefore, be impossible to adhere rigidly to the advice given above, at least in the short-term.
 In the absence of screening data, owners will have to use their best judgment, knowledge of pedigrees and information on family history of IVDD to make informed breeding decisions.
 Read our advice on what the X-ray scores mean.

-Owners will be asked to sign a Consent Form which explains how the data gathered will be used, including publication of X-ray scores, in an online open registry of dogs screened.
+Owners will be asked to sign a Consent Form which explains how the data gathered will be used, including publication of X-ray scores of dogs screened, at some point in the future.
 Data may also be shared with other research partners such as the Kennel Club, RVC and AHT.

 If you have any queries or need more advice, please contact us by e-mail: